thanks-to-it/wp-dich/README.md

 ### :ok_hand: The WP_DICH Solution
-With **WP_DICH** you can combine the advantage of the Object Method Call, using a non static method, with the benefits of loading the class only when it's required.
+**WP_DICH** combines the advantage of the Object Method Call, using a non static method, with the benefits of loading the class only when it's required.
 Check how it's simple:

 First you need to pass a Dependency Injection Container Interface to `WP_DICH()`.
 ```php